The Faction: Music and career (1982–1985)

-The band's next album, No Hidden Messages, was also released in 1983.
+The band's next album, No Hidden Messages, was also released in 1983 on their first year anniversary.
 No Hidden Messages would be the only proper LP released by the band and would also prove to be a fan favorite.
 The band's musicianship was beginning to gel while O'Brien's vocals tackle subjects from 1980s politics "Running Amok", to paranoia "Being Watched", to anti-hippie rhetoric and consumerism in "Why Save The Whales?" and "Fast Food Diet" respectively.
 The song "Skate And Destroy" became wildly popular as background music at skate parks, pools, ramp sessions, and early skateboard videos.
 "Skate And Destroy" was also featured on the official soundtrack to Tony Hawk's Pro Skater 4 video game.
 Proving the band's staying ability through time, The song has long been considered the official "anthem" for skateboarding and skateboarders everywhere.
 As the band's manager, producer, and head of IM Records, Adam went to work booking a national tour in support of No Hidden Messages during 1984.
 The tour was a success and saw them play the infamous punk club CBGB for the first time.

 During a trip to Japan, where he was competing in a contest, Caballero spent much of his flight time listening to The Adolescents and felt inspired by their use of a two-guitar style.
-Upon his return, Cab wasted no time switching to rhythm guitar and handing bass duties to former Los Olvidados bassist Ray Stephens.
+Upon his return, Cab wasted no time switching to rhythm guitar and handing bass duties to former Los Olvidados bassist Ray Stevens.
 Stevens was regarded as a hero by the band due to his time in Los Olvidados, a band that was held in high regard as the "kings" of the San Jose punk scene although they had never released a proper album at the time.
 The addition of Stevens proved very positive for the band and cemented their status firmly in the scene.